The 29 Best Things to do in Toronto

 Those looking for adventure should consider joining a 50-Minute Distillery District Segway Tour.
 A training session is held first so no prior Segway experience is needed, and it’s a fun way to see the colourful stories behind the cobblestone streets and 19th-century architecture.

 Cycling is a popular and eco-friendly way to get around Toronto.
 Bikes can be hired through the Bike Share programme.
-Cycle tours can be booked around Toronto Islands and Downtown, as well as with an emphasis on scenic viewpoints and Evergreen Brick Works and Don Valley Trails.
+Cycle tours can be booked around Toronto Islands and Downtown, as well with an emphasis on scenic viewpoints and Evergreen Brick Works and Don Valley Trails.

 How to get to Toronto